This post may contain affiliate links. See my disclosure for more information.

 The doughuts we ordered from a local bakery.
 We got lots of glazed doughnuts, a variety of doughnut holes, and a specialty of this bakery, Texas-sized doughnuts which they will personalize for you.

 These doughnuts are stacked up on paper towel holders from the Dollar Store.
-That’s also where we got all of the red plates.
+That’s also where we got all of the red, plastic plates.

 I wasn’t allowed to do anything too ‘cute’ but was allowed to slip in a couple of “donut” puns.
 (The kid loves a good pun).